Available for Interviews: Dr. Eldred Taylor

 The Hormone Players

-- Estrogen and Progesterone: A woman’s life can be explained by the fluctuations of two hormones, estrogen and progesterone.
+- Estrogen and Progesterone: A woman’s life can be explained by the fluctuations of two hormones, estrogen, and progesterone.
 When these hormones are in their normal balance a woman’s life is wonderful.
 When they are out of balance problems follow.

 - Testosterone: Testosterone is a steroid hormone that is produced by the body by both men and women.
 In men, primarily the testicles produce testosterone.
-It plays a major role in stimulating sperm production, sex drive, mood, muscles and bone mass and cognition.
+It plays a major role in stimulating sperm production, sex drive, mood, muscles and bone mass, and cognition.
 Testosterone is produced in the ovaries and the adrenal gland in women.
 In women, it plays a role in sex drive, mood, and muscle and bone mass as well.

 - Depression and Cortisol: Depression can be related to Cortisol, which is a chemical and neurotransmitter, which allows the transmission of signals from one nerve cell to another with the purpose of activating a receptor.
 They help modulate our mood, sleep, memory, learning, eating habits, sexual desire, concentration, and emotional well-being.

-- Perimenopause: Perimenopause is a time in a woman’s life which usually occurs between age 35 and 48.
+- Perimenopause: Perimenopause is a time in a woman’s life that usually occurs between age 35 and 48.
 Many changes occur in a woman’s body during perimenopause.
 The perimenopausal period can create instability in a woman’s life because the menstrual cycle affects all aspects of a woman’s physical, mental and emotional health.

 - Menopause: Menopause usually occurs between ages 48 and 52.
-The onset of hot flashes, extreme mood swings, insomnia, hair loss, uncontrollable weight gain, skin changes, vaginal dryness, decreased sex drive, the fear of osteoporosis, breast cancer and heart disease all are a part of American women’s experience.
+The onset of hot flashes, extreme mood swings, insomnia, hair loss, uncontrollable weight gain, skin changes, vaginal dryness, decreased sex drive, the fear of osteoporosis, breast cancer, and heart disease all are a part of American women’s experience.